 Day 5: Exploring the town of Sorrento

-What you will find is a bustling shopping district, excellent restaurants and a thriving nightlife to explore with the group!
+Sorrento has a bustling shopping district, narrow cobblestone streets, excellent restaurants and a thriving nightlife.

 Day 6: Exploring Amalfi

-We’ll visit an authentic lemon farm to learn about the lemon industry in Italy and taste every imaginable lemon-inspired treat – including the infamous limoncello which is native to Amalfi.
+We visited an authentic lemon farm where we learned about the lemon industry in Italy and tasted every imaginable lemon-inspired treat – including the infamous limoncello which is native to Amalfi.
+Everything was so good!

 Day 7: Exploring Ravello